WHY PEOPLE BUY TICKETS FROM INDIVIDUALS

-out each year by people who get to renew them each year.
+out by people who get to renew them each year.
+Consequently, finding a great seat means

-Finding a great seat at a fair price means having to buy from individuals who are trying to sell their
+having to buy from individuals who are trying to sell their own tickets.
+That means looking

 INDIANAPOLIS POLICE DISTRICT